alimirza09/ACA/README.md

 # Another Chat App (ACA)

 A true **P2P** private instant messaging app written in Rust.

-## Features ✨
+## Features

 - **End-to-end encryption**
 - **True P2P**: no central servers, no bootstrap nodes
 - **No timestamps**: less metadata for the glowies
 - **Limited chat history in the GUI**: only a small portion of chat history is visible, reducing context available to onlookers

-## Technical Details 🥱
+## Technical Details

 ACA works by creating a Tor onion service and communicating with peers through WebSockets.
 The first message is sent after a handshake where peers exchange their public keys.

 - **Public/private keys**: Curve25519 elliptic-curve Diffie–Hellman (ECDH)
 - **Message encryption & authentication**: XSalsa20 stream cipher with Poly1305 MAC

-## Security Considerations 🔒
+## Security Considerations

-⚠️ **ACA is experimental software.
-Do not rely on it for secure communications.**

 While ACA uses strong cryptographic primitives, there are important limitations: